IronBox/abexpress-debugtool/README.md

 This site is packaged with the latest version of the AB Express configuration tool, to get the tool:

 1. Click on the green **Clone or download** button on the top-right
-2. Select **Download ZIP**
+2. Select **Download ZIP**, this will download this entire guide and the tool.
-3. Unzip the ZIP archive into a folder on the system that you troubleshooting AB Express on
+3. Unzip the ZIP archive into a folder on the system that you troubleshooting AB Express on.
+The tool will be the folder `configchecktool`.
 4. Run **ABExpressConfigCheckerTool.exe**
 5. Click the Run button to start configuration checking